Nexode-Consulting/terraform-aws-nextjs-serverless/README.md

 cd test/
 go mod init <my_module>
 go mod tidy
-go test -v -timeout 30m //This makes sure that the entire infrastructure can be deployed, tested and destroyed, since Go packages run out at 10 minute mark.
-If you still timeout or your CI/CD tool causes problems, this is the first place to look.
+go test -v -timeout 30m //This makes sure that the entire infrastructure can be deployed, tested and destroyed, since Go packages time out at 10 minute mark.
+If you still timeout or your CI/CD tool is stuck, this is the first place to look.
 ```